Tara McKinney

 Graduates of the BSN program at NNU will:

-- Integrate values reflective of the character of God and the Christian worldview as well as those professional ethics into their daily practice of nursing and the advancement of nursing as a profession
+• Integrate values reflective of the character of God and the Christian worldview, as well as professional ethics, into their daily practice of nursing and the advancement of nursing as a profession.

-These outcomes reflect the expectations of the AACN Essentials of Baccalaureate Nursing Education (2008) and the mission of the University and the College of Nursing.
+These outcomes reflect the expectations of the AACN New Essentials of Baccalaureate Nursing Education (2021) and the mission of the University and the College of Nursing.

 Graduates of the Master of Science in Nursing Leadership and Education program at NNU will:

-These outcomes reflect the expectations of the AACN Essentials of Masters Education in Nursing (2011) and the mission of the University and the College of Nursing.
+These outcomes reflect the expectations of the AACN New Essentials of Master’s Education in Nursing (2025) and the mission of the University and the College of Nursing.

-The baccalaureate and master’s programs are accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree program in nursing and master’s degree program in nursing at Northwest Nazarene University are accredited by the Commission on Collegiate Nursing Education.